Differentiable functions on modules and the equation $grad(w)=Mgrad(v)$: Abstract

 \section{Abstract}

 Let $A$ be a finite-dimensional, commutative algebra over $\mathbb{R}$ or $\mathbb{C}$.
-The notion of $A$-differentiable functions on $A$ is extended to the notion of $A$-differentiable functions on a finitely generated $A$-module $B$.
-Let $U$ be an open, bounded and convex subset of $B$.
-When $A$ is singly generated and $B$ is arbitrary or $A$ is arbitrary and $B$ is a free module, an explicit formula for an $A$-differentiable functions on $U$, of a prescribed class of differentiability, is given in terms of real or complex differentiable functions.
-It appears, even in case of real algebras, that certain components of $A$-differentiable function are of higher differentiability than the function itself.
+We extend the notion of $A$-differentiable functions on $A$ and develop a theory of $A$-differentiable functions on finitely generated $A$-modules.
+Let $U$ be an open, bounded and convex subset of such a module.
+We give an explicit formula for $A$-differentiable functions on $U$ of prescribed class of differentiability in terms of real or complex differentiable functions, in the case when $A$ is singly generated and the module is arbitrary and in the case when $A$ is arbitrary and the module is free.
+We prove that certain components of $A$-differentiable function are of higher differentiability than the function itself.

-Let $M$ be a constant, square matrix.
-Using the aforementioned formula we find the complete solution of the equation $grad(w)=Mgrad(v)$.
+Let $\tens{M}$ be a constant, square matrix.
+Using the aforementioned formula we find a complete description of solutions of the equation $grad(w)=\tens{M}grad(v)$.

-The boundary value problem for generalized Laplace equations $M\nabla^2 v=\nabla^2v M^{\intercal}$ is formulated and it is proved that for the given boundary data there exists an unique solution, for which a formula is provided. \\ \textit{Keywords:} differentiable functions on algebras, generalized analytic functions, generalized Laplace equations, Banach algebra of $A$-differentiable functions\\ 2010 \textit{Mathematics subject classification:} Primary 30G35, Secondary 35N05; 46J15.
+We formulate the boundary value problem for generalised Laplace equations $\tens{M}\nabla^2 v=\nabla^2v \tens{M}^{\intercal}$ and prove that for given boundary data there exists a unique solution, for which we provide a formula.